-Information about renewing your SQP status for 2017 was sent to all SQPs around the end of September, with reminders in late October and again in November.
-Anyone wanting to continue to act as an SQP after 31 December 2016 should have paid their annual renewal fee or had it paid by their employer by 30 November 2016.
-VMD was notified of those for whom no payment had been made.
+Information about renewing your SQP status for 2018 is being sent to all SQPs in early October, with reminders in late October and again in November.
+Anyone wanting to continue to act as an SQP after 31 December 2017 should have paid their annual renewal fee or had it paid by their employer by 30 November 2017.
+VMD will be notified of those for whom no payment had been made.

 We do not take payments over the telephone, and do not accept payments by BACS.
 This makes the administration much easier for AMTRA and allows us to pass on the cost savings to SQPs and their employers.

 Thank you to the vast majority of SQPs and their employers who pay their SQP renewal fees on time and/or online, both of which simplify our administration and yours.
-Paying online by 30 November saved those people a further £2 per SQP.
+Paying online by 30 November saves those people a further £2 per SQP.

 Payment is subject to AMTRA’s standard terms and conditions.
 All AMTRA fees are VAT exempt.

 All SQPs are required to undertake a certain amount of CPD which has been accredited by AMTRA.
 The current CPD period runs until 30 June 2019, by which time the required number of points must have been earned (or an exemption granted for exceptional circumstances).
 Those who didn’t earn the required number of points by 30 June 2017 won’t be able to renew their SQP status for 2018.